DDM-Lab/File_Download_ECC_Challenge/walkthrough/walkthrough.md

 ### 1. Run the Challenge

+You can change download servers if you want, by clicking CTRL+C but you lose your progress.

-After completing the download simulation, you'll receive cryptographic challenge data, including:
+After the download, you'll receive cryptographic challenge data, including:
 - A public key
 - Two nonces (which are identical)
 - Two ciphertexts
 - The decrypted plaintext of the second ciphertext: "This is another important encrypted message."

 ### 2. Complete the Solver Script